hyperledger/fabric-samples/chaincode-docker-devmode/README.rst

 We need four docker images in order for "dev mode" to run against the supplied docker compose script.
-If you installed the ``fabric-samples`` repo clone and followed the instructions to :ref:`download-platform-specific-binaries`, then you should have the necessary Docker images installed locally.
+If you installed the ``fabric-samples`` repo clone and followed the instructions to [download-platform-specific-binaries](http://hyperledger-fabric.readthedocs.io/en/latest/samples.html#download-platform-specific-binaries), then you should have the necessary Docker images installed locally.

 .. note:: If you choose to manually pull the images then you must retag them as